-This beautifully crafted 14th century sculpture was made by an anonymous artist known as the Master of the Gualino St Catherine.
+This beautifully crafted 14th century sculpture is thought to have been made by an anonymous artist known as the Master of the Gualino St Catherine.
+Over the years our work has caused us to question his existence.

 Carved poplar wood with gesso, traces of pigment and gilding